- Preservation of historic timber framing and masonry

 - Coordination with an on-site archaeologist, National Parks Service and the Massachusetts Historic Commission

-- Project logistics will be coordinated around the needs of the busy STCC commuter campus
+- Project logistics were coordinated around the needs of the busy commuter campus

-Building 19 was built in 1847 as a storehouse for supplies and tanks for the as part of the Springfield Armory.
-After being vacant for many years, the Massachusetts Division of Capitol Asset Management & Maintenance, along with Springfield Technical Community College (STCC), is now restoring the National Registered Landmark to consolidate a Learning Commons, Student Administrative Services, Library and social spaces under one roof.
+Building 19 was built in 1847 as a storehouse for supplies and tanks as part of the Springfield Armory.
+After being vacant for many years, the Massachusetts Division of Capital Asset Management & Maintenance, along with Springfield Technical Community College (STCC), restored the National Registered Landmark to consolidate a Learning Commons, Student Administrative Services, Library and social spaces under one roof.

-The renovations and modern additions to the expansive two-story, 765 ft. long building will include integration of all new systems into the historic fabric, masonry restoration and replacement of over 2,000 historic windows.
-Coordination with multiple historic agencies and archaeologists will be required throughout the project.
-The project, targeting LEED Silver certification, will engage STCC students and staff in internships and hands-on learning opportunities.
+The renovations and modern additions to the expansive two-story, 765-foot-long building included the integration of all new systems into the historic fabric, masonry restoration and replacement of over 2,000 historic windows.
+Coordination with multiple historic agencies and archaeologists was required throughout the project.
+STCC students and staff were engaged throughout the project with internships and hands-on learning opportunities.
+The project is targeting LEED Silver certification.